IvoNet/M4Baker/README.md

 # M4B Baker

-This audiobook maker is an attempt to make a gui application for my [m4b](https://github.com/IvoNet/docker-mediatools/blob/master/bin/m4b) command-line tool
+This audiobook maker is an attempt to make a gui application as more beautiful macOS replacement for my [m4b](https://github.com/IvoNet/docker-mediatools/blob/master/bin/m4b) command-line tool

 # Requirements